 With an average replacement cost being $1,500, consider completing repairs (which cost around $110-$260) when the issue is something minor like adjusting the heating elements.

 Remember to always keep your oven in excellent condition due to the risk of fire.
 You will also want to ensure your gas lines are up to code (if you have a gas fireplace) and you have proper venting.

-When to Replace a Dishwasher
+When to Repair or Replace Your Dishwasher

 In a lot of cases, a simple $100 – $300 repair can fix your dishwasher – which last an average of 9-15 years.